NethServer/docs/administrator-manual/en/mail.rst

     Quarantine (beta)
     -----------------

-    |product| can use a specific user mailbox, to move the rejected email as
+    |product| scans all incomaing email messages before they are delivered to the user mailbox.
+    The messages that are identified as spam will be sent to a specific user mailbox.
-    spam to it.
-The purpose is to verify the email before to delete it, if enabled a mail notification is sent to the postmaster (root alias) for each quarantined email.
+    The purpose of this feature is to verify the email before deleting it.
+    If enabled, a mail notification is also sent to the postmaster (root alias) for each quarantined email.

     .. note::

-      The quarantined emails are available like any email account with a webmail or IMAP account
+      The quarantined messages can be accessed using a web mail or an IMAP account

     .. warning::

-      The mailbox used for quarantine, must be able to accept spam and must be a user mailbox or possibly a shared mailbox.
-This is true when you use an internal account, but must be valid for an account on other server.
-Because the email account is dedicated to receive the unwanted spam, you must create and use an email account only for this purpose otherwise you will receive also the spam you do not want
+      The mailbox used for quarantine, must be able to accept spam.
+      It should be a local shared mailbox or a user mailbox.
+      If an external account is used, make sure the account exists on the remote server.
+      Please make sure the quarantine mailbox has been created only for this specific purpose, otherwise the mailbox will be overloaded with unwanted spam.

-    Quarantine (beta) is provided by an optional module named ``nethserver-mail-quarantine``.
+    Quarantine is provided by an optional module named ``nethserver-mail-quarantine``.
 Once it has been installed from the :guilabel:`Software center` you must manually set its database properties.